Skip to content

 Create an Asbestos Management Plan:

-If complete removal is not immediately feasible, work with professionals to create an asbestos management plan.
-This may include encapsulation, sealing, or ongoing monitoring to minimise risks.
+If complete removal isn’t feasible, work with professionals to develop a management plan.

 Inform Residents and Occupants: